joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 a selection of flow formulations from MOOSE's Navier-Stokes module [@lindsay2023moose], with a mesh provided by an external file.

+The fluid properties needed by these components are defined using the MOOSE Fluid Properties module.
+For simulations with multiple loops of different fluid, a `FluidProperties` object can be created for each fluid and used the corresponding THM flow components.

 ### Heat conduction components

 Thermal hydraulic systems feature not only flow components but also solid bodies